j2969719/doublecmd-plugins/highlighters/README.md

 1. *Other* submenu

-Additional *Syntax highlight* menu item: if menu is too long then you can move some items to the *Other* submenu (DC 1.0.0 or alpha (i.e. version from trunk) >= r9554).
+Additional *Syntax highlight* menu item: if menu is too long then you can move some items to the *Other* submenu.

 Just add new attribute `Other` and value 1 to the `<General>` tag.
 For example, before
 ```xml